 This clinical course provides opportunities for the development of professional nursing skills with emphasis on health promotion, disease prevention, health restoration, and beginning health assessment and nursing procedures in a variety of health care settings.
-Prerequisites: NU 209 or FS 131, NU 210, NU 212, NU 213.
+Prerequisites: (NU 209/FS 131, FS 232), NU 210, NU 212, NU 213.
 Corequisite: NU 211.